 - The Shepherd Program for the Interdisciplinary Study of Poverty and Human Capability

-- Interdisciplinary academic programs in Africana Studies, East Asian Studies, Education Policy, Film and Visual Culture, Latin American and Caribbean Studies, Environmental Studies, Poverty and Human Capability Studies, and Women’s and Gender Studies
+- Interdisciplinary academic programs in African-American Studies, East Asian Studies, Latin American and Caribbean Studies, Environmental Studies, Poverty and Human Capability Studies, and Women’s and Gender Studies

 - The Seven-College Exchange Program with area colleges and exchange agreements with Bates, Morehouse, and Spelman Colleges, and the Virginia Military Institute

-The Arts: The Department of Art and Art History offers majors in studio art and art history, and minors in art history, studio art, and museum studies.
-Housed in Wilson Hall, and located next to the Lenfest Center for the Arts, the department offers a wide range of courses for both majors and non-majors.
+The Arts: The Department of Art and Art History offers majors in studio art and art history, and minors in art history and museum studies.
+Housed in Wilson Hall, the new art and music building, and located next to the Lenfest Center for the Arts, the department offers a wide range of courses for both majors and non-majors.
 Attractive classrooms and studios overlook Woods Creek.
 Regular exhibitions of paintings, sculpture, prints and photographs are held in the Staniar Gallery.

 The Department of Music features a state-of-the-art concert hall, an ensemble rehearsal hall, a composition/recording studio, a music/theory lab, a listening lab, numerous practice rooms, and classrooms equipped with the latest technology.
 The department offers a comprehensive major and a minor.
 Courses in theory, composition, music technology, and music history are available, as well as instruction in piano, voice, strings, woodwinds, brass, percussion, and choral and instrumental ensembles.
 Through the Concert Guild, a traditional classical music series, and Sonoklect, a modern music series, the department makes numerous professional concerts available to the University community each year.

-The Department of Theater and Dance offers a major in theater and minors in theater and dance.
+The Department of Theater and Dance offers a major and minor in theater, as well as courses in all areas of dance.
 In Lenfest Hall the department produces a season of theatrical events drawn from a wide range of periods and styles that engage students in all areas of the performing arts.
-The performance season includes elaborately presented main-stage plays and musicals, dance concerts, a series of student-directed, one-act plays, and a variety of faculty or student-generated workshop productions.
+The performance season includes elaborately presented main-stage plays and musicals, dance concerts, a playwright festival, a series of student-directed, one-act plays, and a variety of student-generated workshop productions.
 Each year the department invites a number of distinguished guest actors, directors, playwrights, choreographers, dancers, designers, or theater scholars to share their expertise with students.